The Secret of the Forest

-The Secret of the Forest was the first film directed by Darcy Conyers.
-It was produced by Ryant Pictures for the Children's Film Foundation (CFF).
+The Secret of the Forest (also known as Ship in the Forest) in a 1956 children's film directed by Darcy Conyers and starring Kit Terrington and Jacqueline Cox.
+It was produced by Rayant Pictures for the Children's Film Foundation.
 The storyline was developed by George Ewart Evans following a formula already developed by the CFF.

-Locations
+Plot

+Spoilt children Henry and Caroline are excavating an ancient burial site when two crooks, having stolen a gold cup and hidden it in the site, return to retrieve it.
+Johnny and Mary, children of the local chief forester, see the trouble from a forest fire-watch tower and send for help.